mburgjr/mburgjr.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Michael Burgess.

 I am a recent graduate from MIT, now working full-time at [RAI Institute](https://rai-inst.com/) as an applied scientist.
 In this role, I am working to develop effective perception and control pipelines for an agile manipulation platform capable of completing dynamic actions at high speeds with high accuracy and repeatability.

 Previously, I received a Master's degree from MIT, where I conducted research on high-resolution tactile sensing for robotics in the [Perceptual Science Group](http://persci.mit.edu/home) under [Prof. Ted Adelson](https://www.csail.mit.edu/person/ted-adelson).
 During my time in this lab, I developed algorithms for estimating the compliance of grasped objects and created a set of fingers designed to be used across a wide array of manipulation tasks.